vaab/tryton-documentation/developer_guide/basic_concepts.rst

 If you have a pair of fields that influence each others value, you may define functions to update values when a change is detected.

-updating field A should trigger an update on a number of fields
+Updating a field should trigger an update on a number of fields
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

     * define a function named on_change_<field_name>